Nico Hoerner Player Props: Cubs vs. Padres

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +775)

 Looking to place a prop bet on Nico Hoerner?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .731, fueled by an OBP of .336 and a team-best slugging percentage of .395 this season.
+- Hoerner is hitting .286 with eight doubles, a triple, four home runs and 15 walks.

-- He ranks 35th in batting average, 79th in on base percentage, and 110th in slugging among qualified batters in MLB play.
+- Among qualified hitters in baseball, he ranks 31st in batting average, 70th in on-base percentage, and 111th in slugging.

+- Hoerner enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .211 with one homer.

-- Hoerner has picked up a hit in 36 of 47 games this year, with multiple hits 15 times.
+- Hoerner has reached base via a hit in 37 games this year (of 48 played), and had multiple hits in 15 of those games.

-- Hoerner has had at least one RBI in 31.9% of his games this year (15 of 47), with two or more RBI six times (12.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 15 games this season (31.3%), Hoerner has picked up an RBI, and in six of those games (12.5%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 21 games this year (44.7%), including multiple runs in six games.
+- In 22 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.